 What Kind of Place is Akita Prefecture?

 Akita Prefecture is located on the Sea of Japan side of the Tohoku Region.
 Tourist attractions include Kakunodate, where samurai residences were built during the Edo Period (around 1603-1868), and Nyuto Onsenkyo, where hot spring inns dot in the mountains.

 It is also known for cultivating some of the best rice in Japan.
-There are also a number of restaurants in the center of Akita City that serve local cuisine and sake.
-Because of the heavy snowfall in the wintertime, it can drop to below-freezing temperatures, even during the day.
+There are also many restaurants in the center of Akita City that serve local cuisine and sake.

 Getting to Akita